shunjilin/UdacityCarNDAdvancedLaneLines/writeup.md

 This class keeps track of a buffer of (max) 10 valid pairs (frames) of lane lines, so that an average of these lane lines can be taken to be projected onto the video.
 This smoothens the lane line projections, and reduces jitter.

-I also have a tolerance factor of 5 for each coefficient of the polynomial for the lane lines, such that the difference between the current frame's lane lines' coefficients and the prior lane lines' coefficients (average of the lane lines in the buffer) cannot be more than 5x the current lane lines' coefficients.
+I also have a tolerance factor of 5 for the gradient of the lane lines, such that the difference between the current frame's lane lines' gradient and the prior lane lines' (average of buffer) gradient (at the start and end of the lane line projection) cannot be more than 5x the current lane lines' gradient.
 Otherwise, the frame's lane lines are dropped.
 This removes some unwanted noisy lines.
-Finally a limit of 5 consecutive drops is allowed until the buffers are cleared and new lines have to be redrawned, so that the buffer is too far back in terms of frames.
+Finally a limit of 20 consecutive drops is allowed until the buffers are cleared and new lines have to be redrawned, so that the buffer is too far back in terms of frames.

 Overall the above operations allowed the lane line projection to work reasonably well on the project video.